virtusize/virtusize.github.io/_sources/integration-guide/mobile.txt

 -------------

-To achieve the best experience for your customers across devices, it is recommended that you provide Virtusize with the user id during integration.
+To achieve the best experience for your customers across devices, it is recommended that you provide Virtusize with the user id during the product page integration for both mobile and desktop.
 This must be the same user id as you used in the order confirmation.

 We use this to identify the customers previous purchases and add them to his personal purchase history.
 This allows him to compare two garments with one